Swiss bankers fear more bloodletting after UBS job cuts

 Up to 10,000 further jobs could be in jeopardy if Swiss banks manage only declared funds and GDP could fall up to 0.3 percent, Daniel Lampart, chief economist of the Swiss Trade Union Federation said in February.

-Swiss private bank Julius Baer BAER.VX will cut up to 1,000 jobs as it seeks to rein in costs following the purchase of Bank of America Merrill Lynch’s (BAC.N) international wealth management business.
+Swiss private bank Julius Baer will cut up to 1,000 jobs as it seeks to rein in costs following the purchase of Bank of America Merrill Lynch’s international wealth management business.

 Swiss regulators have gone further faster than international peers with capital rules designed to curb risky investment banking activities at the two largest banks after UBS was bailed out by the government in 2008.